rajasoun/gophers/docs/DefinitionOfDone.md

 ## Crietria:

 1. Create a Card - if it is Not There
 1. Pick the Card.
-Move to In Preogress and concert to Issue
+Move to In Progress and convert to Issue
-1. Complete the Issue - Each Issue shoudl be Done in 4 Hours
+1. Complete the Issue - Each Issue should be Done in 4 Hours
 1. Divide the Issue into smaller Cards (Repeat 1 to 4)
 1. Learn Pair Programming - Basics
 1. Do Pair Programming